-Compared to the rest of the East Bay market, the Bayfront and Peninsula region has greater rates, and you'll have to negotiate above asking rent to be in this hot region.
+Compared to the rest of the East Bay market, the Bayfront and Peninsula region has higher rates, and you'll need to make a great offer to be in this hot region.

-In the last 90 days, 33 listings have come on the market, which means spaces might be going fast.
-You'll want to be prepared to make an offer immediately.
-About 30% of the available space in the Bayfront and Peninsula are subleases, so you might be able to snag a great spot on a short term.
-There aren't many listings below 2,000 square feet on the market, so finding a space for a small business might be tough.
+In the last 90 days, 276 listings have come on the market, so you'll want to check back regularly for new listings.
+About 3% of the available space in the Bayfront and Peninsula are subleases, so you will probably have to focus your search on direct office leases.
+There aren't many listings below 2,000 square feet posted, so finding a space for a small business might be tough.

-The standard measurement for office space in this area is around 2,000 sqft.
-Most properties in this market are close to 8 stories.
-Most buildings in this market were built in 1984 and are Class A.
+Even though the median size is 2,710 sqft, there are still 0 office spaces below 2,000 sqft.
+Most properties in this market are close to 8 floors.
+Most buildings in this region were built in 1984 and are Class A.

 Not much of the real estate is used for commercial space, so it might be hard to find office space.
-Information is the dominant industry in this area.
+Information is the dominant industry in this region.
 Commute by bike is the most popular way to get to work amongst Bayfront and Peninsula residents.
-Commuting around 30 minutes a day is the norm for those who opt to reside in this part of town.
+Commuting approximately 30 minutes a day is the norm for those who opt to reside in this part of town.

 Real time and historical data on commercial real estate listings in Bayfront and Peninsula.

 Get email notifications when new listings are posted that match your requirements.